Clinical Cases Programme 2026 • Spring series now on-demand • Autumn series coming

 WHY JOIN THE CLINICAL CASES PROGRAMME?

-The 2025 Clinical Case videos were designed to support reflective, case-based learning.
-This live series offers the opportunity to take the next step — to ask questions, exchange perspectives, and deepen understanding together.
+The Clinical Case videos support reflective, case-based learning.
+The live series takes the next step: a chance to ask questions, exchange perspectives, and deepen understanding together.
+Watch the spring sessions on-demand now, and join the autumn series live.

 • Clarify complex clinical decision-making